 2. YOU COMPLAIN TOO MUCH

 Is your blog your place to rant?
-There’s a place for this, but don’t make your blog all about how sick your family has been for the last three weeks, how your kids never sleep, and your husband still hasn’t taken out last week’s trash.
+There’s a place for this, but don’t make your blog all about how sick your family has been for the last three weeks, how your kids never sleep, and how angry you are because your husband still hasn’t taken out last week’s trash.

 What to do:

 I love reading things I can relate with, and I know the rest of the world does too!
 You don’t have to be sunshine and rainbows all the time, but maybe if your entire family has been sick, you can make a funny meme that people can relate with rather than complaining about how awful it has been.
 Or if you feel like you need an outlet to get all of your frustration out, try journaling.
-People have enough difficulty making it through daily life that they need more positivity in their entertainment.
+People have enough difficulty making it through daily life.
+I think we could use a little more positivity in our entertainment.

 3. YOUR INTRO ISN’T ENGAGING